survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ### Dynamic `import`

 The [dynamic `import` syntax](https://github.com/tc39/proposal-dynamic-import) isn’t in the official language specification yet.
 To use it, minor tweaks are needed especially at ESLint and Babel.
-Certain editors and IDEs might not support the syntax either.
+Certain editors and IDEs may not support the syntax either.

 Dynamic imports are defined as `Promise`s and look like this: